Topological phases of bosons with local parity coupling on a dimerized lattice: Berezinskii--Kosterlitz--Thouless (BKT) scaling analysis at half filling

-Here we investigate the SF-BO phase transition at half filling as a function of \(V_p\).
-For \(V_p < V_{\rm c}\) the system is SF and gapless, whereas for \(V_p > V_{\rm c}\) it exhibits a gapped BO phase.
+We investigate the SF–BO transition at half filling as a function of \(V_p\).
+For \(V_p < V_{\rm c}\), the system is gapless and superfluid, whereas for \(V_p > V_{\rm c}\) it enters a gapped BO phase.
 The transition is therefore expected to belong to the Berezinskii--Kosterlitz--Thouless (BKT) universality class~\cite{Berezinski, JMKosterlitz_1973, Cazalilla_review}.
-From the scaling analysis discussed below, we determine the critical coupling to be $V_{\rm c} = 0.1$.

 To characterize the transition, we analyze the finite-size scaling of the charge gap \(\Delta(L,V_p)\).
 On the gapped side of a BKT transition, the gap exhibits an essential singularity,